9 Reasons Your Affiliates Do Not Trust You & How To Fix Them Fast

-Nothing motivates an affiliate like money.
-It's low down and dirty but fundamentally it's the reason your relationship with them exists.
-So keep in mind that when an affiliate sees commission from you it really does motivate them to work harder.
+Nothing motivates an affiliate like getting paid.
+It's not the only motivation but fundamentally it's the reason your relationship with them exists.
+So keep in mind that when an affiliate actually gets paid commission from you it increases trust and really does motivate them to work harder.
 That's why you should do everything in your power to ensure your affiliates always get paid for every sale - because when you pay them, they will pay you even more.

 So here are 9 ways you might be screwing your affiliates without even knowing it.
-Fix these problems and some of those sleeping affiliates will leap into life, those with modest volumes will really start to perform.
-You may even find those hard to reach power affiliates do finally join you.
+Fix these problems and some of those sleeping affiliates will leap into life.
+Those with modest volumes will really start to perform, and you may even find those hard to reach power affiliates do finally join you.

 1. Don't Call

 I've often seen a very prominent toll free "you can order by phone" banner screaming from the top of a website.
 Of course this is a valuable trust building tactic for general visitors.
 But if an affiliate sent you that click and you take that order by phone, your affiliate loses their commission.

 Maybe customers never call to order, but it's the fact it could happen and that will undermine the trust of your affiliates.
 Simply hide that phone number for affiliate traffic (obviously keep it on your contact page).

 2. You Sent Them Where?